 A civil union is a legal relationship between two people.
 The partners can be either the same or opposite sex, cannot be related, cannot be in an existing marriage and must each be at least 18 years old.

-At our firm, we can help you with all aspects of civil union law in Illinois, including:
+Our attorneys can help you with all aspects of an Illinois civil union, including:

 - Dissolution or termination of civil unions

 - Estate planning issues including setting up trusts and drafting wills

 Civil unions are still recognized in Illinois and many other states, but they are not marriages.
 This is important for a number of reasons.
 For example, federal law does not guarantee the continuation of health insurance coverage under COBRA for partners in a civil union.

 Under Illinois spousal continuation law, however, civil union partners are eligible to continue coverage for up to 12 months after a partner is fired.
 Even if the civil union is dissolved, a party to a civil union is eligible to continue coverage for up to two years.
 If the non-employee is over the age of 55, then the coverage can last until that person is eligible for Medicare.

 There are also federal tax issues and concerns for parties to a civil union.
 For instance, health benefits for a non-employee partner will be treated as income and taxed to the employee, unless the partner qualifies as a dependant.
 Under Illinois law, those benefits are not taxable for state income tax purposes.

 In a dissolution of a civil union, there are tax issues under Illinois law.
 In a divorce, division of the marital estate is not taxable to either party.
 However, this benefit is not extended to couples in a civil union.
 Additionally, maintenance and spousal support are taxable to the payee under Illinois and federal law.